truschival/DigitalRooster.dev/content/news/REST-api.md

   Alarms, Podcasts and Internet Radio stations.
   The API is specified according to the openapi spec 3.0.
 This means you can create client code automatically form the specification.
-Now some adapt and motivate Front-End developer should take over and implement a nice web-gui...
+Now some adapt and motivate Front-End developer should take over and implement a nice web-gui!

 keywords:
   - "REST"
   - "Configuration"
 categories:
   - "news"
   - "software"
 ---

 Openapi really rocks.
 I have used it at work and it was the first time in my